-The College's Higher Education provision was successfully externally assessed by HEFCE through its Annual Provider Review in 2016/17 and in 2017/18 gained the Teaching Excellence Framework Gold Award.
-The College successfully completed the University of Plymouth's (UoP) 5 year review of the College's Higher Education provision in 2017/18 and is taking its older HE courses through UoP re-approval during a 5 year cycle until the next review.
-Following changes to UoP Academic Partnerships charges, the College negotiated a 5 year Academic Cooperation Agreement with the University of Plymouth and discussions have begun to start the review process.
+The College's Higher Education provision gained the Gold Standard in the previous Teaching Excellence Framework cycle in 2017/18 and was successfully reviewed in 2017/18 through the University of Plymouth's (UoP) 5-year review of the College's Higher Education provision.
+Our older HE courses have gone through UoP re-approval over the last four years to bring them all up to date.
+In March 2022 discussions between the Director of UoP Academic Partnerships and HE PTL led to confirmation that the UoP fee charges will not be subject to change until a new 5-year Academic Cooperation Agreement with the University of Plymouth is negotiated (for a 2024 start).
 The College completed the Office for Students (OfS) registration process in 2019/20 and is now on the OfS Register as an HE Provider.
 An outcome of that process was a review of HE Governance to ensure the College meets the requirements of OfS and resulting from that review was the instigation of a risk register for all the OfS registration conditions.